EusebiuOprinoiu/polygon-coding-standards/readme.md

 # Polygon Coding Standards

 This is a simple PHP Coding Standards ruleset based on the WordPress Coding Standards.
 It includes all the important rules defined in the WordPress Handbook.
-By default, the WordPress Coding Standards includes WordPress-Core, WordPress-Docs, WordPress-Extra and WordPress-VIP.
-This ruleset excludes WordPress VIP and a few minor rules like:
+By default, the WordPress Coding Standards includes WordPress-Core, WordPress-Docs and WordPress-Extra.
+This ruleset excludes a few minor rules like:

 - Use Yoda conditions
 - Each PHP statement must be on a line by itself